Part 3: Access Reports and Graphs

 5. Return to the 3D Graphics window.

-Castle_Rock_Teleport () is now referencing the surface of the WGS84.
+Castle_Rock_Teleport () is now referencing the surface of the WGS84 ellipsoid.

 2. Select the Constraints - Active page.

-3. Note that Line of Sight is enabled.
-The Line of Sight constraint computes whether the line-of-sight between two objects is obstructed by the ground or in this case the WGS84 Ellipsoid.
+3. Note that the Line of Sight constraint is selected.
+The Line of Sight constraint computes whether the line of sight between two objects is obstructed by the ground, or, in this case, the WGS84 ellipsoid.

-4. Click OK to close the Properties Browser.
+4. Click OK to close the Properties Browser without making any changes.

-Inserting a Sensor object onto Castle Rock Teleport
+Attaching a Sensor object to Castle Rock Teleport

-Use a Sensor () object that mimics Castle_Rock_Teleport's () antenna field-of-view.
-For instance, if a combination of antennas provide a 360 degree field-of-view and a range of 1000 kilometers, you can use one Sensor () object to create that field-of-view.
+You can also restrict and visualize Castle Rock Teleport's field of view by using a Sensor object that models the properties of the antennas at the site.
+For instance, if a combination of antennas provide a 360-degree field of view over a range of 1,500 kilometers, you can use one Sensor object to model that combined field of view.

 1. Insert a Sensor () object using the Insert Default () method.

-2. Select Castle_Rock_Teleport () in the Select Object dialog box.
+2. Select Castle_Rock_Teleport () when the Select Object dialog box opens.

 3. Click OK.